bt3gl/building_blog/content/js_crash.md

 <script src="/path/to/example.js"></script>
 ```

-Variables can be defined using multiple var statements, or in a single combined var statement.
+Variables can be defined using multiple var statements or in a single combined var statement.
 The value of a variable declared without a value is undefined.

 ## Types in JavaScript

 ### Primitive:

     - String
     - Number
     - Boolean
     - null (represent the absence of a value, similar to many other programming languages)
     - undefined (represent a state in which no value has been assigned at all)

 ### Objects: